privatenumber/esbuild-loader/README.md

 ```

 #### Configuration
 If you have a `tsconfig.json` file, you can pass it in via the `tsconfigRaw` option.
-Note, esbuild only supports [a subset of `tsconfig` options](https://github.com/evanw/esbuild/blob/master/lib/types.ts#L92).
+Note, esbuild only supports [a subset of `tsconfig` options](https://github.com/evanw/esbuild/blob/master/lib/types.ts#L92) and does not do type checks.

 ```diff
   {